Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis

 allows construction of the $k=-1$ GSR.
 The significance of instanton contributions in the overall consistency of the LET-sensitive $k=-1$ sum-rule and the LET-insensitive $k\ge 0$ sum-rules was first demonstrated for Laplace sum-rules \cite{DIL,inst_SR}.
-A similar consistency is observed for the Gaussian sum-rules, but theoretical uncertainties are better controlled in the $k\ge 0$ GSR \cite{harnett_glue}, and hence this paper will focus on the $k=0$ GSRs for the diagonal gluonic and quark channels.
+A similar consistency is observed for Gaussian sum-rules, but theoretical uncertainties are better controlled in the $k\ge 0$ GSRs \cite{harnett_glue}; hence, we focus here on the $k=0$ GSRs for both the diagonal gluonic and quark channels.
 QCD expressions for the GSRs $G_0^{(gg)}(\hat{s},\tau,s_0)$ and $G_0^{(qq)}(\hat{s},\tau,s_0)$ corresponding to the diagonal correlation functions \eqref{glue_corr}, \eqref{quark_corr} can be found in \cite{harnett_glue,harnett_quark}.

-The QCD correlation functions~\eqref{glue_corr} and~\eqref{quark_corr} contain perturbative, condensate, and instanton contributions.
-For the diagonal scalar gluonic case, the QCD prediction for the $k=0$ GSR to leading order in the quark mass is \cite{harnett_glue}\footnote{To leading chiral order the GSR is identical for the current~\eqref{J_g} or the trace-anomaly version $\beta G^2+4\gamma m\bar q q$.}